Ludwinic1/purviewautomation/docs/tutorial/first-steps.md

 ### Welcome
-Welcome to Purview Automation!
+Welcome to the user guide for Purview Automation!
+This is a step-by-step walkthrough of how to get start and use the library.
+For a shortened quick startup, see: [Quick Startup](../index.md#quick-start)

 ### Install purviewautomation

 The first step is to install purviewautomation on your favorite code editor (Visual Studio Code, PyCharm, etc.) or add the library to a Synapse Spark Pool or a Databricks cluster.
-!!! note
+!!! tip
-    As an optional suggestion, ensure pip is updated first by opening a terminal and typing the following:
+    As an optional suggestion, ensure pip is updated first by opening a terminal and running the following:
     ```
     python -m pip install --upgrade pip
     ```